Specular: Towards Secure, Trust-minimized Optimistic Blockchain Execution

-Formal verification against an EVM specification \cite{hildenbrandt2018kevm} is also infeasible in this regime, given the unbounded and concurrent nature of these programs.
+Formal verification against an executable protocol specification is also infeasible in this regime, given the unbounded and concurrent nature of these programs.

-Third, auditing overheads are compounded by the high frequency in upgrades resulting from a large TCB.
-Client programs, for example, are upgraded more frequently than the underlying EVM specification itself \cite{geth-github, eips}.
-Moreover, \textit{any} off-chain component upgrade requires an on-chain upgrade of the binary commitment in-tandem, putting contract governance on the critical path.
+Third, auditing overheads compound with the high frequency in upgrades resulting from a large TCB.
+Client programs, for example, are naturally upgraded more frequently than their underlying specification \cite{geth-github, eips}, in order to ship performance improvements and vulnerability patches.
+Moreover, \textit{any} off-chain component upgrade requires an on-chain upgrade of the binary commitment in-tandem, putting L1 governance on the critical path.
 Such upgrades not only require developer trust, but are also often slow, controversial and disruptive to the system \cite{kiayias2022sok}.
-For this reason, ORU project developers have expressed a desire to forfeit L1 contract upgrade control in the long-term \cite{optimism-decentralization}.
-However, this remains risky and unrealistic, given all off-chain component upgrades---including vulnerability patches---must be reflected on-chain in a new binary commitment.
+For this reason, ORU protocol maintainers have expressed a desire to forfeit upgrade control over the L1 referee in the long-term \cite{optimism-decentralization}.
+However, this is ill-advised and unrealistic, given \textit{all} off-chain software upgrades---including vulnerability patches---must be reflected on-chain in a new binary commitment.